Skip to Main Navigation

 Overview

-Political relations in the region are experiencing dynamic change, with new opportunities for Somalia to benefit from regional trade integration as it became the eighth member of the East African Community at the end of 2023.
+Political relations in the region are experiencing dynamic change, with new opportunities for Somalia to benefit from regional trade integration as it became the eighth member of the East African Community in March 2024.
 As Somalia moves out of fragility, it needs to gradually transition from relying on humanitarian aid to sustainable development approaches.

 Economic Development

 As Somalia continues to rebuild economic governance institutions, it has several opportunities—rapid urbanization, the growing use of digital technologies, planned investments in energy, ports, education, and health—so building resilience to shocks is a priority to support economic growth and job creation.
 However, severe droughts, floods, locust infestation, the pandemic, volatile global prices, as well insecurity and conflict have slowed the transition from fragility.
-Real GDP growth has been low and volatile, averaging only 2% per year in 2019–23 while real GDP per capita averaged -0.8% per year.
+Real GDP growth has been low and volatile, averaging only 2.1% per year in 2019–23 with an average negative real GDP per capita growth of 0.7%.

 In Depth